-We’re proud of our sustainability record and the changes we’ve made across our campuses to become more environmentally friendly.
+We’re proud of our sustainability record and the changes we’ve made across our campuses to become more sustainable.

-As the first university in the world to have produced a report in accordance with the Global Reporting Initiative (GRI) G4 Guidelines in 2013, we’ve taken the lead in the sector and are committed to improving our sustainability practices year-on-year.
+As one of the first universities in the world to have produced a report in accordance with the Global Reporting Initiative (GRI) G4 Guidelines in 2013, we’ve taken the lead in the sector and are committed to improving our sustainability practices year-on-year.

 Download our full sustainability report 2015 (PDF, 3.8 MB) or take a look at our progress report 2016 (PDF, 2.4 MB)

-We track our carbon emissions and energy use to develop environmentally friendly practices and buildings on our campuses.
+We track our carbon emissions and energy use to develop sustainable practices and buildings on our campuses.